Parenting isn’t easy.

 If you cannot see the video above, click HERE to view on You Tube.

 Dr. David Kennedy, a dentist, is speaking on risk analysis of adding fluoride to city water at a metropolitan water district public hearing in Los Angeles, CA, in 2007.
-(He was also a speaker at two sessions at the HealThy Mouth Summit, which you can still purchase for over 21 hours of professional oral health interviews.
-Massive amounts of information!)

 For those of you who hate watching videos like I do, I took the hit for you.
 Here are some notes: